Litetoken/Litetokens/README.md

 and *get* some quantity of some other asset in return.
 No distinction is drawn between a ‘buy order’ and a ‘sell order’.
 The assets being given are escrowed away immediately upon the order being parsed.
-That is, if someone wants to give 1 DLA for 2 LTC, then as soon as he publishes that order, his balance of DLA is reduced by one.
+That is, if someone wants to give 1 XLT for 2 LTC, then as soon as he publishes that order, his balance of XLT is reduced by one.

 When an order is seen in the blockchain, the protocol attempts to match it,